 - The previous method is similar to how my dad cooks corn.
 Years ago, he and his father built a stone oven in my parents’ backyard.
 Its primary use–big corn roasts.
 Dad soaks the unhusked ears as above, and then places them on the hot grill and covers them with wet burlap.
 He continues to wet the burlap so it doesn’t burn, and the corn half steams, half grills to unparalleled flavor perfection.

-- Some like to microwave their favorite summer veggie.
+- Some like to microwave their favorite summer veggie, husk on.
 Four minutes per ear is the perfect cook time for one reader.
-Then she “whacks the base off and peels the husk backwards–no silk to deal with” this way.
+Then she slices the base off and pulls the husk in the other direction.
+The silk magically pulls off with the husk!

-- Another friend describes the method her mom taught her: Bring a pot of water to a full boil and add your corn, then bring back to a full boil and turn off the heat.
+- Another friend describes the method her mom taught her: Bring a pot of water to a full boil and add the corn.
+Bring the water back to a full boil and turn off the heat.
 Let sit, covered, for 15 minutes (can sit up to 30 minutes), and the corn will be perfect every time.

 How to Butter Your Corn: